Why Start Using E-mail Marketing?

 When building your opt-in form make sure to only include the form fields that you need.
 The more fields you ask consumers to fill out, the fewer sign ups you will get.
 Consumers have become wary of online scams and are hesitant to give away too much of their personal information.
 The more information you ask for, the less likely they are to give it to you.
 In most cases all you need is their first name and e-mail address.

-The CAN-SPAM Act is a law passed in 2003 designed to protect consumers from spam mail.
-It outlines the rules and regulations that businesses must follow when e-mail consumers.
-E-mail marketing tools help ensure that your e-mails meet CAN-SPAM rules.
+The Canadian Anti Spam Law (CASL) is anti spam legislation that passed in 2014 and is designed to protect consumers from spam mail.
+CASL outlines the rules and regulations that businesses must follow when e-mail consumers.
+E-mail marketing tools help ensure that your e-mails meet CASL rules.
 This includes adding opt-out links in every e-mail and ensuring that consumers who opt out are removed from your list.
 It is important that you follow these rules when building your e-mail lists to avoid government fines.

 Segmenting Your Lists